MarvinEads/DevTraining/README.md

 DevTraining Presentations
 ==========================

-Slides and sample code for HTML5 topics, networking, and various other software engineering topics.
+Slides and sample code for programming, networking, and various other software engineering topics.